hsinpeng/LlamaIndex-Chat-with-pandas-DataFrame/README.md

 3. Enter your query text about the data file or even unrelated question. ❓
 4. The LLM agent will perform data analysis by tool calling or directly anwser your question based on your query text and data file. 💡

 Note: If you don't have a suitable data file.
-[Sample datasets](https://github.com/hsinpeng/sample_datasets.git) is provided on my github as well.
+[Sample datasets](https://github.com/hsinpeng/sample_datasets.git) are provided on my github as well.

 # Features ✨
 - Natural language interface for automatic data analyzing by LLM agent and tools. 📊